ShowGamesShowGames

 • Average household savings: ~$30,000 USD

 For someone like Gi-hun, drowning in gambling debt to loan sharks, $38 million represents complete freedom—not just for himself, but for generations of his family.
+It's escape from a system that would otherwise destroy him.

-What Players Owed
+What The Players Actually Owed

-• Gi-hun: ~$180,000 to loan sharks
+• Gi-hun: ~$180,000 to loan sharks (who were literally harvesting his organs)

-• Sang-woo: ~$6 million in embezzled funds
+• Sang-woo: ~$6 million in embezzled funds (facing prison)

 • Sae-byeok: ~$50,000 for brother's care + defection costs